Jutabaga/jutabaga.github.io/flowers.md

 They stay good for a few days;

-And I chance the water and trim
+And I change the water and trim

 Their stems like a mother but